 What is Out at St. Paul and who is Gil Martinez?

 Out at St. Paul (OSP) is a dissident gay-affirmative LGBT ministry located in New York City at St. Paul the Apostle Parish – the motherhouse of the Paulist Fathers.
 OSP has a long history of gay-affirmative pastoral practices and public statements in support of same-sex marriage.
-On May 15, 2018, Out at St. Paul, hosted a “Rooftop Social” at gay sports bar Boxers in Hell’s Kitchen.
+On May 15, 2018, Out at St. Paul, hosted a “Rooftop Social” at gay sports bar Boxers in Hell’s Kitchen; see picture (below) of Gil Martinez at Boxers in 2016.
 However, this is not the first time Out at St. Paul has held meetings at gay bars.
 On March 22, 2017, Out at St. Paul hosted a “Spring Social” at the Hell’s Kitchen gay bar Bottoms Up.
 Then again, on January 31, 2018, they hosted their “Winter Social” at the Rise gay bar in Hell’s Kitchen.
 In the past, Out at St. Paul sponsored and promoted “your favorite queer saint,” “countertraditions” to Adam and Eve, and “Christian” theories in support of same-sex marriage.

 On June 16, 2018, concerning an article from the gay-periodical “The Advocate,” in which they reported that Pope Francis’s “definition of a family excludes same-sex couples,” Out at St. Paul stated: “Pope Francis is wrong.”